Reading.help: Supporting EFL Readers with Proactive and On-Demand Explanation of English Grammar and Semantics: Abstract

 \section{Abstract}

-A large portion of texts in the world is written in English, but readers who see English as a Foreign Language (EFL) often struggle to read texts written in English accurately and swiftly.
-In many countries, EFL readers seek help from professional teachers and mentors, which is limited and costly.
+A large portion of texts is written in English, but readers who see English as a Foreign Language (EFL) often struggle to read texts accurately and swiftly.
+EFL readers seek help from professional teachers and mentors, which is limited and costly.
 In this paper, we explore how an intelligent reading tool can assist EFL readers.
-To support our research agenda, we conducted a case study with EFL readers in South Korea.
+We conducted a case study with EFL readers in South Korea.
 We at first developed an LLM-based reading tool based on prior literature.
 We then revised the tool based on the feedback from a study with 15 South Korean EFL readers.
 The final tool, named \techname{}, helps EFL readers comprehend complex sentences and paragraphs with on-demand and proactive explanations.
 We finally evaluated the tool with 5 EFL readers and 2 EFL education professionals.
-Our findings suggest \techname{} could potentially help EFL readers self-learn english when they do not have access to any external support.
+Our findings suggest \techname{} could potentially help EFL readers self-learn English when they do not have access to external support.

 \ccsdesc[500]{Human-centered computing~Interactive systems and tools}

 \keywords{Augmented Reading, Human-centered AI, English as Foreign Language, EFL, Automated reading assistant}